p-stachyra/p-stachyra.github.io/_posts/2024-02-25-ASR-Whisper-Translator.md

     Key: no_speech_prob    Value: 0.019939523190259933

-As we can see, we get the start, end indices, the text for each segment, the tokenized text array, the temperature model hyperparemeter, and other interesting features.
-The average log-probability, the compression ratio, and the probability of silent part.
+As we can see, we get the start, end indices, the text for each segment, the tokenized text array, the temperature model hyperparemeter, and other interesting features: the average log-probability, the compression ratio, and the probability of silent part.

 The compression ratio is a measure on the repeated sequences.
 In a nutshell, a text with many repeated sequences can be compressed down much more than a text with sequences occurring only once.
 It allows to prevent the model repeating itself when it generates the preditions for the sequences.